Super Bowl XL: Pittsburgh Steelers

 After a 7–5 start, the Steelers won their final four games to qualify for the playoffs with an 11–5 record.
-They also became the first team ever to defeat the top three seeded teams on the road in the playoffs (#3 Cincinnati, #1 Indianapolis and #2 Denver).
+They also became the first team ever to defeat the top three seeded teams on the road in the playoffs (#3 Cincinnati Bengals, #1 Indianapolis Colts and #2 Denver Broncos).
 In addition, the team became the first sixth-seeded team to reach both a conference championship game and the Super Bowl since the NFL expanded to a 12-team playoff format in 1990.

 Under Bill Cowher's reign as head coach since 1992, the Steelers had been one of the top teams in the NFL, making the playoffs in 10 out of his 14 seasons, advancing to the AFC Championship Game six times, and making an appearance in Super Bowl XXX, losing to the Dallas Cowboys 27–17.
-After having finished the 2003 season with a 6–10 record and after splitting its first two games to open 2004, Pittsburgh lost starting quarterback Tommy Maddox to injury.
+After having finished the 2003 season with a 6–10 record and after splitting its first two games to open 2004, the Steelers lost starting quarterback Tommy Maddox to injury.
 Maddox was replaced by rookie quarterback Ben Roethlisberger, who was drafted with the 11th pick in the 2004 NFL draft but was not expected to play during his rookie season.
-Nevertheless, Roethlisberger led the Steelers to victory in all of the team's 14 remaining regular season games, giving Pittsburgh a 15–1 record and making the Steelers the first AFC team ever to win 15 games.
-However, the Steelers lost to eventual Super Bowl champion New England Patriots in the AFC Championship Game.
+Nevertheless, Roethlisberger led the Steelers to victory in all of the team's 14 remaining regular season games, giving the Steelers a 15–1 record and making the Steelers the first AFC team ever to win 15 games.
+However, the Steelers lost to the eventual Super Bowl champion New England Patriots in the AFC Championship Game.

-Pittsburgh began the 2005 season by winning seven of its first nine games, but suffered a major setback when both Roethlisberger and his backup, Charlie Batch, went down with injuries.
-With Maddox back as the starter, the team was defeated by Baltimore and dropped two more games after Roethlisberger's return, falling to then-undefeated Indianapolis, and division rival Cincinnati.
-The postseason hopes of the Steelers were in peril, but the team recovered to win its final four regular season games and to claim the 6-seed in the AFC playoffs.
+The Steelers began the 2005 season by winning seven of its first nine games, but suffered a major setback when both Roethlisberger and his backup, Charlie Batch, went down with injuries.
+With Maddox back as the starter, the team was defeated by the Baltimore Ravens and dropped two more games after Roethlisberger's return, falling to the then-undefeated Indianapolis Colts, and the division rival Cincinnati Bengals.
+The postseason hopes of the Steelers were in peril, but the team recovered to win its final four regular season games and to claim the 6th seed in the AFC playoffs.

 Roethlisberger was efficient in his 12 regular season games, throwing for 2,385 yards and seventeen touchdowns with nine interceptions, while adding three rushing touchdowns.
 The Steelers' main receiving threat was wide receiver Hines Ward, who led the team with 975 receiving yards and 11 touchdowns.
 On the other side of the field, speedy wide receiver Antwaan Randle El was a constant breakaway threat with 558 receiving yards, while gaining 448 yards and two touchdowns on punt returns.
 Rookie tight end Heath Miller also recorded for 459 receiving yards and six touchdowns.